devjgm/papers/cpp_civil_time.md

 range.
 This is enforced by normalizing input fields (similar to `mktime(3)`), for example, Jan 32 will normalize to Feb 1.
 This decision reduces the amount of boilerplate error checking, and it allows callers to do arithmetic on input field arguments without worrying about range.
 If normalization is undesired, callers may compare the resulting normalized fields to the input fields to signal an error.

+### Civil times do not have subseconds

+Civil times are represented by the six fields of year, month, day, hour, minute, and second.
+These are the six fields that are typically considered for human-scale time.
+Additionally, seconds are the level of precision within time zone data files; i.e., there are no subsecond time zone transitions.
+It would be possible to add subseconds to this Civil Time Library, but it would add some complexity for which we have found no demand.

 ### Civil times are aligned to a civil-field boundary